 The Push System of Inventory Management

 This type of inventory system is effective for merchandise with a steady, predictable sales pattern.
-For example, sales of electric razors may spike at Christmas and Fathers Day, but they’re relatively steady throughout the remainder of the year.
-Major improvements causing unexpected surges in sales are unlikely, so forecasting sales for the coming season is relatively straightforward.
+For example, sales of electric razors may spike at Christmas and Father’s Day, but they’re relatively steady throughout the remainder of the year.
+Major product changes causing unexpected surges in sales are unlikely, so forecasting sales for the coming season is relatively straightforward.
 Other categories of goods suitable for this system include business staples, such as office furniture and shipping supplies.

 Pull System of Inventory Management

-The pull system is appropriate for industries that are unstable and unpredictable, such as computers and electronic equipment.
+The pull system works well for industries that see more fluctuations, such as computers and electronic equipment.
 For example, new models of mobile phones, chargers, and cords can become extremely popular quite rapidly and then become obsolete almost overnight.
 As long as you can maintain an adequate supply and respond to changes quickly, this system is effective at keeping inventory levels where they should be without overstocking.
-However, a problem with a supplier may cause you to run out of stock and lose sales and customers.
-You also incur higher shipping costs from placing more frequent orders.
+However, a delay from a supplier may cause you to run out of stock and lose sales and customers.
+You also pay higher shipping costs because you place more frequent orders.

-To overcome the disadvantages of each system, many business owners turn to a push/pull method in which they apply the best features of each system to suit their particular businesses.
+To benefit from the advantages of each system, you can use a push/pull method in which you apply the best features of each system to suit your particular business.
 This method is also effective when you transition from one system to another.
-Sophisticated software packages that make projections more accurately, track sales, and reorder items are also available to bolster your system.
+Sophisticated inventory management software packages that make projections more accurately, track sales, and reorder items are also available to bolster your system.

 Both push and pull systems have pros and cons, so a push/pull system that uses different approaches for different parts of your business may be helpful, especially when your business is switching from one method to another.